dwarvesf/playground/Ω Literature notes/Asia's growth with technological leapfrog.md

 ---
-tag: technology, asia
+tags: technology, asia
 ---

 - Asia's initial response to COVID was partly enables by tech.
 The technological capabilities have been developed and deep-dived for decades and ready to use.
 This based on the large scale of global growth and investment in tech startups/ R7Ds.
 - The potential for leapfrog is more to come, but facing too much of tariffs and data flow barriers. -> A gap to overcome.

-How Asia's ecomony thrives througg tech?
+How Asia's ecomony thrives through tech?
 - speed
 - collaboration
 - resiliences